 You will scope versions of your plan for specific purposes.

 Continue to focus on the purpose of your business plan and use it as a planning device.
 You should continually update the plan as your business progresses.
-Also you will make modifications to the plan to meet the immediate purpose.
-Below are discussions of specific purposes of the business plan.
+Also, you will make modifications to the plan to meet the immediate purpose.
+Below are discussions of the specific purposes of the business plan.

 Obtain a Loan